NexPlayer/Unity-SDK/basic/player-integration.md

 The NexPlayer™ Plugin for Unity API allows you to integrate the video player functionalities through code.

-As of version 2.0, NexPlayer uses a redesigned architecture, with a clear entry point to the SDK, NexPlayerBehaviour.cs.
+As of version 2.0, NexPlayer™ uses a redesigned architecture, with a clear entry point to the SDK, NexPlayerBehaviour.cs.
 Whereas before it would take several lines of code and extensive reading to control the SDK, now making your own custom player just requires inheriting from NexPlayerBehaviour.cs.

 The NexPlayerBehaviour is designed to simplify the creation of custom players, with no need to add your own boilerplate code.
 To simplify this many requirements, like loading the plugins and setting up your license, are now handled automatically through the new behaviour.
 Any custom functionality can be handled by overriding the available virtual functions.
 By inheriting from NexPlayerBehaviour you have access to the main player variables, virtual methods to respond to internal player events, information about internal player errors and other virtual functions to extend the player’s default behaviour.